Tomshiii/ahk/README.md

 [![](https://user-images.githubusercontent.com/53557479/149133968-6c1ff2e0-0140-4eda-95e3-e56164d263a4.png) ![](https://img.shields.io/youtube/channel/subscribers/UCJu2dToEHzuovY6suetkcdQ?style=flat)](https://www.youtube.com/c/tomshiii)

 A lot of the code in the earliest versions of my scripts was either inspired by, or taken from [Taran from LTT](https://github.com/TaranVH/).
 His videos on ahk got me into fiddling around with it myself so many thanks.
-These scripts were then further elaborated on, then transformed into a `ahk v2.0` compliant script and now mostly contains my own tinkerings.
+These scripts were then further elaborated on, transformed into `ahk v2.0` compliant scripts and now mostly contains my own tinkerings.
 Any scripts directly from Taran are labeled as such down below in the Explanation section (do note though that I have personally gone through them to make them function in `ahk v2.0`).

 You can watch me use some of these scripts in action whilst I edit away on twitch when I stream on my bot account: